 Mark down the workout and then as you go through and strive to progress them by upping your band, improving your form, or getting through the sets faster.

 The kind of all glute exercises would have to be a loaded hip thrust.
-Done like a glute bridge but with your back on a bench or elevated surface, the hip thrust is the best exercises for glute strength and growth.
+Done like a glute bridge but with your back on a bench or elevated surface, the hip thrust is the best exercise for glute strength and growth.

 Though they’re the largest muscle in the body, glutes tend not to get too sore.
 Meaning, they can be trained in higher volume.
 If you’re going to train glutes every day, vary your exercises and loads slightly to give them time to recover.

-Apryl
+Apryl says

 My goal this year is to get my glutes in shape.
 I can’t wait to try this.
 Thanks for the video.
 It’s very helpful!

-fitasamamabear
+fitasamamabear says

 Ahh let me know if you have any questions!
 Have fun training!